 2.3: Remind the employee involved of their right to appeal any decision made during the process

-3.4: Remember, whatever decision you make, you must ensure that it’s fair and appropriate.
+3.4: Remember, whatever the grievance outcome is, you must ensure that it’s fair and appropriate.

 Step 3: The appeal

-3.1: Your staff have a statutory right to an appeal.
-The most common reasons an employee may decide to appeal the outcome of a grievance meeting is either because the outcome doesn’t resolve their complaint or because they feel that the process was unfair or they were unfairly treated.
+3.1: Your staff have the right to an appeal.
+The most common reason for an appeal of the outcome of a grievance meeting is because it doesn’t resolve the complaint.
+Or, because the employee feels that the process was unfair or they were unfairly treated.

-3.2: If they do decide to appeal, they must state the grounds for the appeal and submit it to the relevant person within the organisation.
+3.2: If they do decide to appeal, they must state the grounds for doing so.
+A written appeal must be submitted to the relevant person within the organisation.